 The quality of case review and recommendations directly aligns with the expertise and experience of the individuals serving on the Maternal Mortality Review Committee (MMRC).

 Members of MMRCs contribute their expertise during the review process and are stewards of the recommendations of the committee with their home organizations.
+Continuously review your data and your membership to ensure that committee composition includes members from and organizations representing the communities most impacted by maternal mortality in your jurisdiction.

 Guiding Principles for Membership